-- a.
-Undertaking regular environmental and human rights impact assessments ex ante and ex post throughout their operations, including in their business relationships and global value chains; - b.
-Integrating a gender perspective, in consultation with potentially impacted women and women's organizations, in all stages of human rights due diligence processes to identify and address the differentiated risks and impacts experience by women and girls; - e.
-Conducting meaningful consultations with individuals or communities whose human rights can potentially be affected by business activities, and with other relevant stakeholders, while giving special attention to those facing heightened risks of business related human rights violations, such as women, children, persons with disabilities, indigenous peoples, migrants, refugees, internally displaced persons and protected populations under occupation or conflict areas: - d.
-Ensuring that consultations with indigenous peoples are undertaken in accordance with the internationally agreed standards of free, prior and informed consent; - e.
-Reporting publicly and periodically on non-financial matters, including information about group structures and suppliers as well as policies, risks, outcomes and indicators concerning human rights, labour rights and environmental standards throughout their operations, including in their business relationships - f.
-Making publicly available and in an accessible manner all ex ante and ex post documents related to the human rights and environmental impacts of their projects and operations, long time before any consultations with individuals or communities are organised, and cooperating to the fullest extent needed with the State entities in charge of organising theses consultations;
+a.
+Undertaking regular environmental and human rights impact assessments ex ante and ex post throughout their operations, including in their business relationships and global value chains:

+c.
+Conducting meaningful consultations with individuals or communities whose human rights can potentially be affected by business activities, and with other relevant stakeholders, while giving special attention to those facing heightened risks of business-related human rights violations, such as women, children, persons with disabilities, indigenous peoples, migrants, refugees, internally displaced persons and protected populations under occupation or conflict areas;

+d.
+Ensuring that consultations with indigenous peoples are undertaken in accordance with the internationally agreed standards of free, prior and informed consent;

+f.
+Integrating human rights due diligence requirements in contracts regarding their business relationships and making provision for capacity building or financial contributions, as appropriate Making publicly available and in an accessible manner all ex ante and ex post documents related to the human rights and environmental impacts of their projects and operations, long time before any consultations with individuals or communities are organised, and cooperating to the fullest extent needed with the State entities in charge of organising theses consultations;